Run for Office FAQs

 City Office: Cities in New Hampshire (officially the 13 communities of Berlin, Claremont, Concord, Dover, Franklin, Keene, Laconia, Lebanon, Manchester, Nashua, Portsmouth, Rochester and Somersworth) hold their elections in fall 2025, with filing deadlines in late summer 2025.
 Check with us or your city clerk for specific deadlines.

-Over one or two days every spring, local town residents come together in gyms, town halls, and one-room schoolhouses across the Granite State to vote on town business and for their local elected leaders.
-During a Town Meeting, “every citizen is a legislator”
+Over one or two days every spring, local town residents come together in gyms, town halls, and one-room schoolhouses across the Granite State to vote on town business.
+During a Town Meeting, “every citizen is a legislator”.
+Towns also elect their leadership in the spring.

 Serving in a local or state office is one the best ways you can have a direct, positive impact on your community and we are here to help you!